mcenirm/troubleshoot-xterm-cannot-load-font/README.md

 I do not have a way to test the error or the fix in the original context (cron task that uses Xvfb on RHEL7), so hooray for Docker!

+## Docker weirdness

+The "centos:7" Docker image never even shows the "cannot load font" error message.

+In contrast, the original RHEL7 system and the "bento/centos-7" (v202008.16.0) Vagrant box both show the error message when starting xterm. (see [the list of RPM differences](docker-vs-vagrant.rpm-qa.diff))

 ## References

 [X Logical Font Description](https://wiki.archlinux.org/index.php/X_Logical_Font_Description) from archlinux